LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Be sure to use a format that is supported by both the `packs` tool and the `git archive` command (the format is inferred from the `--output` option).
+Do not download the archive from the web interface of the git hosting service in order to compute the checksum.
+Different implementations of the archiving and compressing algorithms may be used resulting in mismatched checksums.

 Multiple pack versions